benalexau/hash-bench/README.md

 MIT License, as per [LICENSE.txt](LICENSE.txt).

-This project uses [Jacksum](http://sourceforge.net/projects/jacksum/), which is which is GPLv2 licensed.
+This project uses [Jacksum](http://sourceforge.net/projects/jacksum/), which is GPLv2 licensed.
 Hash-Bench is not derived from Jacksum and is not including or redistributing any Jacksum files (you must manually download and install Jacksum yourself, as described above).